-School boards are required to contact the appropriate Ministry of Education regional office to discuss any changes to the ECPP Education Program that might occur, or they hope to make, after the initial Ministry approval.
+School boards are required to contact the appropriate Ministry of Education regional office to discuss any changes to the ECPP Education Program that might occur, or they hope to make, after the initial ministry approval.
 Changes requiring notice to the regional office lead include:

-- a. staffing adjustments;
+- staffing adjustments

-- b. fluctuations in numbers of students attending;
+- fluctuations in the number of students attending

-- c. any proposed amendments to the MOU;
+- any proposed amendments to the MOU

-- d. the possibility of and/or actual termination of the MOU by either party;
+- the possibility of and/or actual termination of the MOU by either party

-- e. the possibility of entering into a new MOU;
+- the possibility of entering into a new MOU

-- f. location change of the ECPP;
+- location change of the ECPP

-- g. significant changes to the ECPP; or
+- significant changes to the ECPP

-- h.
-Pupil-Teacher ratio
+- pupil-teacher ratio

-School boards must notify regional offices if there is no attendance in a program after two weeks.
-Program changes will be considered on a case by case basis by the Ministry.
-In the short term, every effort should be made to have ECPP education staff support other ECPP education staff.
-Where there are no other ECPP programs in the board, staff should support special education students in the home board until a final decision is made by the Ministry of Education.
+School boards must notify the appropriate EDU regional office if there is no attendance in a program after two weeks.
+Program changes will be considered on a case-by-case basis by the ministry.
+In the short term, every effort should be made to have ECPP education staff support other ECPP programs as appropriate.
+Where there are no other ECPPs in the school board, staff should support special education students in the home school board until a final decision is made by the Ministry of Education.
 Where the educators are no longer needed for the ECPP, every effort should be made by the school board to absorb the educational staff into the school board's staffing complement.